 Alongside Dubai, the far East has been paving their roads to build structures that fly beyond the clouds.
-After Hong Kong’s promise of the highest hotel by March when it will occupy floors 112 to 118 of the International Commerce Centre, Shanghai leaps a little higher for the same glory.
-By 2014, the Shanghai Tower J-Hotel will be the tallest building in China, the second tallest in the world and the highest hotel in the world (that is a lot of titles to handle).
-It will have 121 stories and 2,073 feet tall and will occupy floors 84 to 110 and the lobby will be in between on the 101 floor.
+After Hong Kong promises the highest hotel by March, when it will occupy floors 112 to 118 of the International Commerce Centre, Shanghai leaps a little higher for the same glory.
+By 2014, the Shanghai Tower J-Hotel will be the tallest building in China, the second tallest globally, and the world’s highest hotel (that is a lot of titles to handle).
+It will have 121 stories and 2,073 feet tall and occupy floors 84 to 110, and the lobby will be in between on the 101 floors.
 It will have a total of 258 guestrooms.

-Keeping up with an updated luxury theme, the hotel will display ultra-modern and uber classy blended with the richness of Chinese culture in its interiors.
-This is leading Chinese hotel group, Jin Jiang’s latest luxury brand and will be managed by Interstate Hotels & Resorts Company Limited, a wholly-owned subsidiary of a joint venture between US-based private equity real estate firm Thayer Lodging Group and Shanghai’s Jin Jiang International Hotels Group Company Limited.
+Keeping up with an updated luxury theme, the hotel will display ultra-modern and uber classy blended with Chinese culture’s richness in its interiors.
+This is leading Chinese hotel group, Jin Jiang’s latest luxury brand, and will be managed by Interstate Hotels & Resorts Company Limited, a wholly-owned subsidiary of a joint venture between US-based private equity real estate firm Thayer Lodging Group and Shanghai’s Jin Jiang International Hotels Group Company Limited.